Our Team

 Emma Petras

-2025 Fall Intern
+2025 UWG Fall Intern

 Emma Petras is currently participating in an internship at the Southeastern Quilt and Textile Museum.
 She is in her final year as an undergraduate student at the University of West Georgia pursuing a Bachelor’s degree in Fine Art with a concentration in sculpture.
 Emma is enthusiastic about community-based organizations, and plans to continue working in museums after graduation.

 As the President of Art Student Union at the University of West Georgia, Emma actively participates in community engagement across various degrees.
-She is passionate about creating unqiue ways to engage communities with the arts and establishing meaningful connections.
+She is passionate about creating unique ways to engage communities with the arts and establishing meaningful connections.

 Prior to interning at the SQTM, Emma participated in a Student Research Assistant Program (SRAP) as a gallery assistant to explore innovative exhibit design and curation within the galleries at the University of West Georgia.
-In additon to working with the SQTM, Emma works at the Antonio J. Waring Center for Public Archaeology.
+In addition to working with the SQTM, Emma works at the Antonio J. Waring Center for Public Archaeology.
 There, she directs an educational outreach project dedicated to creating free stop-motion animation resources for PK-12 students to learn about archaeology.

 Emma’s sculpture practice includes woodworking, metal casting, masonry, jewelry-making, screen-printing and sewing.
-She has presented her reasearch on domestic architecture and home as a conceptual space at the University of West Georgia, and continues to explore these themes in her artwork.
+She has presented her research on domestic architecture and home as a conceptual space at the University of West Georgia, and continues to explore these themes in her artwork.